wp-plugins/updraftplus/readme.txt

 * Added ability to decrypt encrypted database backups
 * Added ability to opt out of backing up each file group
 * Now adds database character set, the lack of which before made database backups unusable without modifications
-* Version number bump to make sure that this is an improvement on the original Updraft, and is now tried and tested
+* Version number bump to make clear that this is an improvement on the original Updraft, and is now tried and tested

 = 0.1.3 - 01/16/2012 =
 * Force backup of all tables found in database (vanilla Updraft only backed up WP core tables)